Alpo Dog Food receives the Advisor’s lowest-tier rating of 1 star.

-As a pair, the two products feature an average protein content of 24% and an average fat level of 10%.
-Together, these figures suggest a carbohydrate portion size of 58% for the overall product line.
+As a group, the brand features an average protein content of 24% and a mean fat level of 10%.
+Together, these figures suggest a carbohydrate content of 59% for the overall product line.

-Below-average protein and fat.
+Below-average protein.
+Low fat.
 And above-average carbs when compared to a typical dry dog food.

-Yet when you consider the protein-boosting effect of the corn germ, corn gluten and soybean meals, this looks like the profile of a kibble containing only a limited amount of meat.
+When you consider the protein-boosting effects of the corn germ and corn gluten meals, soybean meal and dried peas, this looks like the profile of a kibble containing just a limited amount of meat.

-Alpo Dog Food is a corn-based kibble using only a limited amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Alpo Dog Food is a plant-based kibble using a limited amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.